 The role of a project management consultant provides a lot of job flexibility.
 The project manager can work for more than one company, focusing on using strengths to help various clients succeed.
 Consultants are able to choose between different industries as well, allowing them to either focus on one primary area of interest or expand their work to reach many different industries.
 This gives the freedom to build a custom career path based on the individual’s interests and skills.

 Project coordinator is another role that can be filled by someone who holds project management training.
-This career has a lower base salary of $45,932 a year.
-However, those who hold master’s level training or who hold PMP certification can earn significantly more.
-Indeed.com indicates PMP certification boosts salaries by over 25%.
+This career typically has a lower base salary than a project manager.
+However, those who hold master’s level training or who hold PMP certification could earn more.
+Salary.com indicates PMP certification boosts salaries by over 20%.

 A project coordinator often works under a project manager.
 These individuals will help with organizing the sources and information needed to make the project a success.
 They help the project stay on schedule and on budget, and they develop strategies for successfully meeting the project.
 Some project coordinators will specialize in a particular area of training, such as human resources or IT, to better aid the project management leader.

 Finally, project management training can open the door to the career of project scheduler.
 These professionals focus on the scheduling aspect of managing a project.
 In the construction and engineering fields, this is a vital task, because many different parties must work on the same schedule for a project to come to completion successfully.
-According to Indeed the average starting salary for project schedulers is $84,599 a year.
+Find more information on project scheduler salary data at Salary.com.

 Project schedulers can pursue master’s level training in project management, then focus on certification as a scheduling professional through PMI.
 When on the job, they will monitor deadlines and timelines, create schedules, and edit schedules based on the way the project is working.
 These professionals will also manage scheduling software and maintain records that relate to a project’s deadline.

-The role of project manager is one with strong earning potential and many different career paths to pursue.
-With an expected shortage in the next seven years, this is also a field that will be in high demand.
-Earning a master’s in project management will position you to fill that gap and take advantage of the high potential income.
+The role of project manager is one that could have good earning potential and many different career paths to pursue.
+Earning a master’s in project management could position you to gain the skills and experience needed to create a rewarding career in this field.

-Post University offers a two-year, 30-credit master’s in Project Management program that you can complete fully online.
+Post University offers a two-year, 30-credit Master of Science in Project Management online.
 This program uses project-based learning to give graduates the skills they need to successfully lead teams and guide projects to completion.
-Post Project management program is also a PMI Registered Education Provider (ERP), and all courses follow the PMBOK standard.
+Post Project management program is also a PMI Registered Education Provider (ERP), with a PMP exam prep course; all courses follow the PMBOK standard.
 Reach out to Post University today to learn more about launching your project management career through our online Master’s in Project Management.

 Please note jobs, career outcomes, and/or salaries highlighted in this blog do not reflect jobs, career outcomes, and/or salaries expected from any Post University program.
 To learn more about Post University’s program and their outcomes, please fill out a form to speak with an admissions representative.